Drax offers an exciting work experience for students at school or college in years 10-13 (England) or S4-6 (Scotland).

 Our work experience timeline:

-- Early January to 19 Feb – online applications accepted
+- Early December to early January – online applications accepted

-- 20 Feb to March 31st – applications reviewed, students interviewed, selections made, placements assigned
+- Early January to mid-February – applications reviewed, students interviewed, selections made, placements assigned

 Where possible, we like to ensure that students are matched with a placement in their area of interest.
 We receive a high volume of applications every year.
-We do our best to accommodate applicants but we cannot guarantee any placements.
+We do our best to accommodate applicants, but cannot guarantee any placements.

 I’m at college, not school – is your work experience for school leavers only?

-We are happy to support a one- or two-week placement for students who are at college too.
-The timescales for college students is the same as the school calendar.
+We are happy to support placements for students who are at college in years 10–13/S4-6.
+The timescales for college students are the same as the school calendar.

 How old do I have to be to apply?

 You must have turned 14 before 31 August in the year the placement is to take place to be eligible.